 More ideas can be found in Peco’s 60 Plans booklet.
 Although small, the 60 plans within it will give you plenty of ideas for your layout.

-For me, the easily expandable nature, variety of possible features, small space requirements and self-contained nature make end to end designs the best layout.
-It’s only because my current layout was based upon a prototype design that fitted which an oval track plan, which I’ll cover in future, that I didn’t chose it for my current model railway.
-For my next shed layout however…
+For me, the easily expandable nature, variety of possible features, small space requirements and self-contained nature make end-to-end designs the best layout.
+It’s only because my current layout was based upon a prototype design that fitted which an oval track plan, which I’ll cover in future, that I didn’t choose it for my current model railway.

 "Awesome stuff.
 I will be using your site a lot, for tips and ideas." @MuddingtonIII